 Plants can provide plenty of protein, often more than meat per calorie

 If you’ve become used to the restaurant slang that uses “protein” to mean “beef, pork, chicken, or fish,” take a look at the two charts below.
 The first shows top plant sources of protein.
-Cook for Good supporting members can log in to find a chart with the protein in 38 vegetables, fruits, grains, and nuts in the Supporters’ Recipe Library).
 The second chart shows common animal sources of protein.
 Notice that basil has more protein per calorie than pork chops, raw spinach has more than salmon, and red cabbage has the same amount as pepperoni–all at a fraction of the cost.

 Key findings about the risks of eating too much protein